Photo by Jonathan Garcia

 That was in 2006.

 As I have gotten older, I have moved away from sharing the story with all its nitty-gritty details (it's still pretty long, though, huh?), but the core of the story remains: I had set a goal, and no matter how long it took, how difficult of a challenge it was, and how many obstacles stood in my way, I met that goal.
 In the years since, I have set — and met — many more goals.
-I've studied abroad multiple times, I've graduated from college, I've lived abroad for a year as a Fulbright Scholar, I've worked on a number of startup companies and nonprofits, I've received a master's degree from an Ivy League institution, I've worked a bit in Washington, DC, and now I work for a phenomenal national nonprofit organization.
+I've studied abroad multiple times, I've graduated from college, I've lived abroad for a year as a Fulbright Scholar, I've worked on a number of startup companies and nonprofits, I've received a master's degree from an Ivy League institution, I've worked a bit in Washington, DC, I have helped lead a phenomenal national nonprofit organization, and I'm now pursuing a law degree.

 The next steps of my story are an exciting opportunity to build on what feels like a lifetime commitment to ensuring that every individual has the opportunities to turn their dreams into reality, whether through education, work, or service opportunities.
 As I move through the various chapters of my life, I will carry with me the personal philosophy I have come to embrace during my long (and continuous) battle with dystonia: Never underestimate your story or your ability to impact others.